EthanFifle/Yolov8_TCL/README.md

 The `demo` directory also contains subdirectories `images` and `videos` where you can upload your own images and videos for testing, or run the python scripts using the existing files.

 #### Scripts
-Detector_camera.py - created for using a live webcam to run our model Detector_images.py - created for taking images as input and passes them through the model to generate an image output Detector_videos.py - created for taking videos as input and displays classifications/detections on screen
+- `Detector_camera` - created for using a live webcam to run our model
+- `Detector_images` - created for taking images as input and passes them through the model to generate an image output
+- `Detector_videos` - created for taking videos as input and displays classifications/detections on screen

 Follow the instructions in `Environment_Setup` to run these scripts on your local machine.
 Setup should take under 5 minutes if Anaconda is already installed.